Skyquek/Trip-Bill-Management-System/mini-project/Readme.md

         int id PK
         string category FK "Category of Spending"
-        int home_id FK "Which house is this spending?" date created_at
+        int home_id FK "Which house is this spending?" int user_id FK "Which user pay for this? reduce from their debt" date created_at
         float amount
         string note